A welcome email lays the strong foundation for long-term community members and is essential for multiple reasons:

 And how to send these emails you might ask.
 Just launch your free membership platform and send automated welcome emails to your new members!

-If you’d like to learn more about membership management, check out these articles below:
+If you’d like to learn more about membership management, check out our article below: